 They partnered with SmallBox because they wanted to reach and help even more people, which we determined could be accomplished best by improving their page organization and making it easier for their mobile audience to view the site via responsive design.

-To begin the process, we took a look at the analytics for the Angie’s List (AL) site and found that the majority of their mobile users were using an iPhone, iPad, or Android device.
-This knowledge helped inform what display sizes we wanted to focus on in developing responsive pages.
+To begin the process, we reviewed site analytics for Angie’s List and found that the majority of their mobile users were using an iPhone, iPad, or Android device.
+This knowledge helped inform the display sizes we’d focus on when developing responsive pages.

-We created paper mockups of the various content types and used them to craft different wireframe layouts for desktop and mobile views.
+Lydia created paper mockups of the various content types and used them to craft different wireframe layouts for desktop and mobile views.

 Wireframes became full designs, which were then coded by our developer extraordinaire, Jordan, and handed to the Angie’s List development team for implementation.